anpaskin/CellSociety/DESIGN.md

 User Interface
 ========

 We will have a menu that will display on startup and have buttons for the various simulations.
-When any of these buttons are pressed the scene will change to show that simulationís user interface.
+When any of these buttons are pressed the scene will change to show that simulation‚Äôs user interface.
 There will also be a help button that displays all the information about each simulation and how the XML files are formatted.
-On each simulationís interface, we will include:
+On each simulation‚Äôs interface, we will include:

 * The type of the simulation displayed in the title of the stage.
-We will insert a button for starting button ìSTARTî that switches to ìPAUSEî when running and switches to ìRESUMEî if paused and already started.
+We will insert a button for starting button ‚ÄúSTART‚Äù that switches to ‚ÄúPAUSE‚Äù when running and switches to ‚ÄúRESUME‚Äù if paused and already started.

 * Another button for moving the animation step by step (one animation at a time).

-* Another button for switching back to the menu may need to be included if a new stage isnít made for each simulation.
+* Another button for switching back to the menu may need to be included if a new stage isn‚Äôt made for each simulation.
 This can be located in the top right corner (not included in picture).

 * There will also be a slider to choose the speed at which the animation is updated.